FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

   - Encryption types
     - Azure Storage Service Encryption (SSE) - For data at rest, and helps you secure your data to meet the organization's security and regulatory compliance
     - Client-side encryption - Data is encrypted by the client libraries
-- [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) - Fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol
+- [Azure Files](https://azure.microsoft.com/services/storage/files/) - Fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol
-- [Azure Archive Storage](https://azure.microsoft.com/en-us/services/storage/archive/) - Industry leading price point for storing rarely accessed data
+- [Azure Archive Storage](https://azure.microsoft.com/services/storage/archive/) - Industry leading price point for storing rarely accessed data
-- [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) - A relational database as a service (DaaS) based on the latest stable version of the Microsoft SQL Server database engine
-- [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) -  A globally distributed database service that supports schema-less data, letting you build highly responsive and Always On applications to support constantly changing data
-- [Azure Data Lake Storage](https://azure.microsoft.com/en-us/services/storage/data-lake-storage/) - Combines the scalability and cost benefits of object storage with the reliability and performance of the Big Data file system capabilities
+- [Azure Data Lake Storage](https://azure.microsoft.com/services/storage/data-lake-storage/) - Combines the scalability and cost benefits of object storage with the reliability and performance of the Big Data file system capabilities
-- [Azure Queue Storage](https://azure.microsoft.com/en-us/services/storage/queues/) - A service for storing large numbers of messages that can be accessed from anywhere in the world
+- [Azure Queue Storage](https://azure.microsoft.com/services/storage/queues/) - A service for storing large numbers of messages that can be accessed from anywhere in the world

+## Azure database options

+- [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) -  A globally distributed database service that supports schema-less data, letting you build highly responsive and Always On applications to support constantly changing data
+- [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) - A relational database as a service (DaaS) based on the latest stable version of the Microsoft SQL Server database engine
+- [Database Migration Service](https://azure.microsoft.com/services/database-migration/) - Azure Database Migration Service enables seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
+The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required before performing a migration.
+When you're ready to begin the migration process, Azure Database Migration Service performs all the required steps.
+- [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics/) - Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
+It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.

 ## Azure networking options